 United Parcel Service (UPS) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the package delivery service had lost 16.44% over the past month.
-This has lagged the Transportation sector's loss of 11.57% and the S&P 500's loss of 8.05% in that time.
+Prior to today's trading, shares of the package delivery service had lost 12.69% over the past month.
+This has was narrower than the Transportation sector's loss of 16.62% and lagged the S&P 500's loss of 9.13% in that time.

-Wall Street will be looking for positivity from UPS as it approaches its next earnings report date.
-In that report, analysts expect UPS to post earnings of $1.42 per share.
-This would mark year-over-year growth of 2.16%.
-Meanwhile, our latest consensus estimate is calling for revenue of $18.04 billion, up 5.12% from the prior-year quarter.
+Investors will be hoping for strength from UPS as it approaches its next earnings release.
+On that day, UPS is projected to report earnings of $1.42 per share, which would represent year-over-year growth of 2.16%.
+Our most recent consensus estimate is calling for quarterly revenue of $18.04 billion, up 5.12% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $7.90 per share and revenue of $77.49 billion.
-These totals would mark changes of +4.91% and +4.58%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $7.89 per share and revenue of $77.49 billion, which would represent changes of +4.78% and +4.58%, respectively, from the prior year.

 It is also important to note the recent changes to analyst estimates for UPS.
-These revisions help to show the ever-changing nature of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.06% lower.
-UPS is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.12% lower.
+UPS is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that UPS has a Forward P/E ratio of 11.43 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.16.
+Investors should also note UPS's current valuation metrics, including its Forward P/E ratio of 11.79.
+Its industry sports an average Forward P/E of 11.24, so we one might conclude that UPS is trading at a premium comparatively.

-Meanwhile, UPS's PEG ratio is currently 1.32.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Transportation - Air Freight and Cargo was holding an average PEG ratio of 1.2 at yesterday's closing price.
+We can also see that UPS currently has a PEG ratio of 1.36.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Transportation - Air Freight and Cargo industry currently had an average PEG ratio of 1.19 as of yesterday's close.

 Click to get this free report